desi-ivanov/img2img-stylegan/README.md

   --gpus=1
 ```

-Please refer to [`python train.py --help`](./docs/train-help.txt) for the full list.
+Please refer to [`python train.py --help`](./docs/train-help.txt) for the full list of options.

 ## Inference Server
 You can spin up an API server that can be used for inference.
 Refer to [srv.py](./srv.py) for more details.
+A web client compatible with this server is available at [histopatho-drawer](https://github.com/desi-ivanov/histopatho-drawer).

 Example usage:
 ```bash